 A blood sugar level between 140 mg/dL (7.8 mmol/L) and 199 mg/dL (11.0 mmol/L) indicates prediabetes.
 A normal level is one that is less than 140 mg/dL (7.8 mmol/L).

 Oral Glucose Tolerance Test

-The oral glucose tolerance test also requires you to fast overnight and take a fasting blood sugar test.
-The doctor will then have you drink a sugary liquid, and then he or she will test your blood sugar levels periodically over the course of several hours.
-A normal blood sugar level is less than 7.8 mmol/L (140 mg/dL) two hours after drinking the liquid.
-A reading greater than 11.1 mmol/L (200 mg/dLindicates that you have type 2 diabetes.
-A reading between 7.8 mmol/L and 11.0 mmol/L (140 and 199 mg/dL) indicates that you have prediabetes.
+The oral glucose tolerance test also requires that you fast overnight.
+You will take a fasting blood sugar test.
+Then you will drink a sugary liquid.
+After you’re done, your blood sugar levels will be tested periodically for several hours.
+After two hours, a normal blood sugar level is less than 140 mg/dL (7.8 mmol/L).
+If after two hours you get a reading greater than 200 mg/dL (11.1 mmol/L) indicates you have diabetes.
+A reading between these levels indicates prediabetes.

-By all means, get a second opinion if you have any concerns or doubts about your diagnosis.
-Confirming the above tests on a different day is helpful to confirm your diagnosis.
-Remember that you don’t have to share the first doctor’s name with your new doctor.
-And your health is exactly that — your health.
-Don’t feel intimidated; you have every right to a second opinion.
+You should always feel free to get a second opinion if you have any concerns or doubts about your diagnosis.
+Your health is exactly that — your health.
+Don’t feel intimidated.
+You have every right to a second opinion.

 A diagnosis of diabetes is only the first step.
 Once you know you have diabetes, you have to take your health in hands.
 It’s important to follow through on all your monitoring and medical appointments.
 Getting your blood tested and tracking your symptoms are important steps to ensure long-term health.